LifeFrameAI/.github/profile/README.md

 ## 📂 Project Portfolio (Highlights)
 - **ALISE** – Artificial Lifeform for Integrated Sentient Evolution.
 - **CAP** – Context Awareness Protocol for dynamic, context-driven AI behavior and seamless integration with external systems.
-(Like MCP but for CLient Interactions)
+(Like MCP but for Client Interactions)

 ---